RHsyseng/openshift-checks/scripts/README.md

 20 * * * * kni /usr/local/bin/ovn_cleanConntrack.sh -k /home/kni/clusterconfigs/cluster3/auth/kubeconfig -q /tmp/ovnconntracks_cluster3.log
 ```

-In that example the debug log is still being generated using the LOG var inside the script, but that is a debug log file in case we need to debug the script behaviour, and it can be modified according to bastion space and needs.
+In that example, the debug log is still being generated using the LOG var inside the script, but that is a debug log file in case we need to debug the script behaviour, and it can be modified according to bastion space and needs.

 ## recover-northd.sh